 Norway is known as the head of the Scandinavian peninsula which has the shape as a tiger.
 It is now famous in the world for its thousands of small and large fjords.
 Norway is considered one of the world’s most beautiful places to discover the great beauty of the natural wonders dating from the ice age.
 Norway is the 61st largest country in the world by area, but the population of Norway is just over 5 million.
 Many of the lands here are not severely impacted by human beings, so it still preserves the wild beauty.
-Let’s discover the beautiful nation through My trip to Norway: Norway travel blog — Explore Norway: The world of fjords.
+Let’s discover the beautiful nation through my trip to Norway blog (Norway trip blog) — Explore Norway: The world of fjords.

 - My trip to Nepal blog — A journey to the sacred land of the world

 - My trip to Bergen — The promised land of peace of Norway

 - Salzburg blog — Sleeping heaven of Austria

 - Penang itinerary — How to spend 3 days in Penang?